-a dealer in securities or currencies;

-- a trader in securities that elects to use a mark-to-market method of accounting for its securities holdings; - a bank; - a life insurance company; - a tax-exempt organization; - a person that owns debt securities that are a hedge or that are hedged against interest rate or currency risks; - a person that owns debt securities as part of a straddle or conversion transaction for tax purposes; - a person that purchases or sells debt securities as part of a wash sale for tax purposes; or - a U.S. holder (as defined below) whose functional currency for tax purposes is not the U.S. dollar.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for its securities holdings; - a bank; - a life insurance company; - a tax-exempt organization; - a person that owns debt securities that are a hedge or that are hedged against interest rate or currency risks; - a person that owns debt securities as part of a straddle or conversion transaction for tax purposes; - a person that purchases or sells debt securities as part of a wash sale for tax purposes; or - a U.S. holder (as defined below) whose functional currency for tax purposes is not the U.S. dollar.

-This section is based on the Internal Revenue Code of 1986, as amended (the "Code"), its legislative history, existing and proposed regulations under the Code, published rulings and court decisions, all as currently in effect.
+This section is based on the Internal Revenue Code of 1986, as amended (the "Code"), its legislative history, existing and proposed regulations under the Code, published rulings and court decisions, as well as on the income tax treaty between the U.S. and France and on the income tax treaty between the U.S. and Canada, all as currently in effect.
 These laws are subject to change, possibly on a retroactive basis.
-This section does not address U.S. state, local and non-U.S. tax consequences or the alternative minimum tax.